In this blog what is wintergrass, wintergrass killers, wintergrass herbicides and killing wintergrass in kikuyu and other turfgrass.

 What herbicide kills winter grass?

-Before you even reach for the herbicide you should create conditions that favour the grasses that you want rather than winter grass.
-A healthy thick turf cover that is not over-watered and not in shade will go a fair way to preventing this weed from becoming established.
+Before you reach for the herbicide, you should create conditions that favour the grass you want rather than winter grass.
+A healthy, thick turf cover that is not over-watered and not in shade will help prevent this weed from becoming established.

 With so many pre-emergent options I get confused.
 How do i decide what to use?